Multi Story Planning Guide

 Distance from the back and side wall to the flue when parallel

-Distance from the back and side wall to the back of the wood stove when parallel Distance from the back wall or side wall to the corner of the wood stove when positioned in a corner
+Distance from the back wall or side wall to the corner of the wood stove when positioned in a corner

 Distance from the floor to ceiling (take note if you are installing on a hearth)